Roe v Wade: UK anti-abortion activists use US reversal to build support

 Intimidating and aggressive tactics employed by protesters include shouting “mum” or “murderer” at women accessing clinics as well as distributing medically erroneous pamphlets and following women down the street.

-Pam Lowe, a sociologist who specialises in anti-abortion activism in the UK, told The Independent: “There is no doubt they are already emboldened by the overturning of Roe v Wade.
+Dr Pam Lowe, a sociologist who specialises in anti-abortion activism in the UK, told The Independent: “There is no doubt they are already emboldened by the overturning of Roe v Wade.

 “They have taken huge cheer from it.
 They are already mobilising around it – using it to infuse their supporters to try and get more people involved in anti-abortion activism.”